strapi/documentation/docs/developer-docs/latest/developer-resources/cli/CLI.md

-strapi export -f myData #exports your data with the default options and the filename myData. strapi export --no-encrypt #exports your data without encryption. strapi export --max-size 100 #allows a maximum file size of 100 MB.
+strapi export -f myData #exports your data with the default options and the filename myData. strapi export --no-encrypt #exports your data without encryption. strapi export --max-size-jsonl 100 #splits the jsonl files at 100 MB.
 ```

 ## strapi configuration:dump